5 Documentation

 2. Include any additional information in a new @section

-This chapter covers function documentation in an app-package by introducing the basic fundamentals of the roxygen2 syntax (i.e., the ‘bare minimum’ to include for each function in your app-package).
+This chapter covers function documentation in an app-package by introducing the basic fundamentals of the roxygen2 syntax (i.e., the ‘bare minimum’ to include for each function).
 I’ll also touch on a few helpful roxygen2 tags specific to Shiny modules and standalone app functions.

 I’ve created the shinypak R package In an effort to make each section accessible and easy to follow: